MohamedBassem/fuzzy-dns/README.md

 #### Actual Deployment

 Let's say we own the domain `example.com`.
-If you won't to resolve the subdomains of `fuzzy.example.com` fuzzily you should do the following:
+If you want to resolve the subdomains of `fuzzy.example.com` fuzzily you should do the following:

 *Note, it can also be done with the subdomains of "example.com" directly, but you probably don't want to do this while the server is still in beta*